Guytenenbaum/DataBase-Managment-Project/README.md

 A relational database project for modeling the **Ultimate Fighting Championship (UFC)** organization: fighters (active/retired), weight classes, events, and fights — including business rules like PPV constraints, title fights, and “GOAT discussion” validation.

-> Built as part of a Database Management course alternative assessment.

 ---